Events from May 73 to Oct 74

 There is one prop that deserves a special mention because occupies a unique niche in Dalek Lore.
 It is relatively well-recognised and yet as a ‘character’ it exists only in a limbo-state outside the canonical world of the Doctor Who television series.
 The prop in question, Dalek AARUII 9-11, has generally become known as the ‘Red Top Dalek‘.

 After the second Peter Cushing film, Terry Nation was given four of the Daleks which had been used.
 They were refurbished and repainted before being handed over, ending up as one red/black and three silver/blue props.
 They can be seen in this form in their television appearance on Whicker’s World in 1968.
 For an exhaustive explanation of the Dalek creator’s acquisitions you can find out which movie props they were and what happened to them on the Terry Nation Props Page, which also documents the birth of the Dalek Supreme from Planet of the Daleks.

 In due course, the components began to mix and the Daleks went on the road in a jumbled fashion with no regard to their colour scheme.
 In 1970 or 71, the repainting of some of the mismatched red set of components left an orphaned collection of variously coloured sections.
 The left-over’s included a red dome, silver shoulders and silver skirt which were all subsequently married up.

-When Terry Nation was photographed at home in the autumn of 1973, his collection of Daleks was in attendance.
+When Terry Nation was photographed at home in the autumn of 1973, part of his collection of Daleks was in attendance.
 The photographs were destined to appear in the November issue of the Radio Times as part of the commemorative issue for Doctor Who‘s tenth year.
 The photo-shoot also featured two of the new Westbury ‘Goon’ Daleks built by Cliff Culley’s team for Planet of the Daleks which had been broadcast earlier in the year.
 The Goons in question were not Nation’s own props, but merely drafted in for the occasion, to maintain continuity with the current look of the television props, a fact born out by their continued appearances in the television serials.